-Cycling is fabulous for anybody, particularly those over the age of 50 that are looking to develop a spring in their step, better energy, less aches and pain, and an optimism that will turn any frown upside down.
+Cycling is fabulous for anybody, particularly those over the age of 50, looking to develop a spring in their step, better energy, fewer aches and pain, and an optimism that will turn any frown upside down.

 Visit your Doctor – It’s Important

 Now it’s important to note that you aren’t a teenager anymore and will need to ease gently into cycling.
-The last thing you want to do is overdue it and end up injuring yourself, deterring further training.
+The last thing you want to do is overdo it and end up injuring yourself, deterring further training.
 So by taking a sensible approach and setting yourself up for success with realistic expectations, you’ll be surprised how much you really can do.

 Set your Fears Aside

 The fact is, age shouldn’t stop you.
 Age in itself is NOT a reason to avoid cycling.
-If you believe you can do it and get approval from your local physician, then go ahead and enjoy your training!
+If you believe you can do it and get approval from your local physician, then go ahead and enjoy your training.

 As you age, your body becomes more prone to injury and takes longer to recover.
 To prevent injury, it’s important to prioritize proper form and technique during exercise.
 Additionally, incorporating strength training into your fitness routine can help improve joint stability and reduce the risk of injury.